sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-xsuaa/btp-app-kyma-prepare-xsuaa.md

 - Adds the XSUAA service to the `package.json` file of your project
 - Creates the XSUAA security configuration for your project

-### Adding the XSUAA service

-Check if the following lines have been added to the `package.json` in your `cpapp` project:
+2. Check if the following lines have been added to the `package.json` in your `cpapp` project:

 <!-- cpes-file package.json:$.cds.requires -->
 ```JSON[7-9]